List of Serbian monarchs: Magnate provinces

-Serbian Despotate (1427–1459; titular 1471–1537)
+District of Branković / Serbian Despotate

 The Branković family descends from the Nemanjići and the Lazarevići via female line.
 The family rises to prominence during the time of disintegration of the Serbian Empire under the last Nemanjić.
 The original family domains were centred around Kosovo region, one of the heartlands of medieval Serbian state.
 Later members of the house extended their rule over all remaining independent regions of Serbia making them the last suzerain rulers of medieval Serbia.
 The dynasty ruled the Serbian Despotate from 1427 to 1459.